 And so when this troupe of tiny black skinned, Asian horsemen were found in Scotland wearing shoes like this:

 Well they just had to be EVIL!
 I mean come on: black skin and red shoes?
 How much more "demonic" could they be, right?
+We all know how white people think.
+Anything black or red MUST be evil, so black people dressed in red was a great big, bad double whammy.

 And so you had people who were terrified to get near Scotland because it was inhabited by the little evil men, with black skin and red shoes, who were casting magic spells, and riding tiny Shetland ponies, and stole babies, and broke into your house at night to steal food, and steal your blankets, and steal you....